petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

     B --> C("artifacts<br>(figures, publication PDFs, slideshows, datasets)")
 ```

+## Signs that you could benefit from these ideas

+1. You dread the prospect of getting a new computer,
+   because getting everything setup to work would take days.
+2. You dread the prospect of changing a data processing script,
+   because you aren't sure what else would need to be updated to keep things
+   consistent.
+   For example, there could be figures that need to be updated,
+   or aggregate numbers listed in a paper that were entered manually.
+3. You dread the prospect of updating figures because you'll need to
+   manually copy files into a different project or tool to update the relevant
+   publication.
+4. You're the only person on your team who knows how to run the scripts in
+   your project, i.e., you're working in a silo.
+5. You feel like you're working on the edge of a cliff,
+   like one small change would send an entire house of cards toppling down.

 ## How to get there

 Let's explore these more deeply and see how they can be followed or not.